Large-scale behaviour of local and entanglement entropy of the free Fermi gas at any temperature: Abstract

 \section{Abstract}

-The leading asymptotic large-scale behavior of the spatially bipartite entanglement entropy (EE) of the free Fermi gas infinitely extended in multidimensional Euclidean space at zero absolute temperature, $T=0$, is by now well understood.
-Here, we announce and discuss the first rigorous results for the corresponding EE of thermal equilibrium states at $T>0$.
-The leading large-scale term of this thermal EE turns out to be twice the leading finite-size correction to the infinite-volume thermal entropy (density).
-Not surprisingly, this correction is just the thermal entropy on the boundary surface of the bipartition.
-However, it is given by a rather complicated analytical expression derived from semiclassical functional calculus and differs, at least at high temperature, from simpler expressions previously obtained by arguments based on conformal field theory.
-In the zero-temperature limit \mbox{$T\downarrow0$}, the leading large-scale term of the thermal EE considerably simplifies and displays a $\ln(1/T)$-singularity which one may identify with the known logarithmic correction at $T=0$ to the so-called area-law scaling.
-Our results extend to the whole one-parameter family of (quantum) R\'enyi entropies.
+The leading asymptotic large-scale behaviour of the \emph{spatially bipartite entanglement entropy} (EE) of the free Fermi gas infinitely extended in multidimensional Euclidean space at zero absolute temperature, $T=0$, is by now well understood.
+Here, we present and discuss the first rigorous results for the corresponding EE of thermal equilibrium states at $T>0$.
+The leading large-scale term of this \emph{thermal} EE turns out to be twice the first-order finite-size correction to the infinite-volume thermal entropy (density).
+Not surprisingly, this correction is just the thermal entropy on the interface of the bipartition.
+However, it is given by a rather complicated integral derived from a semiclassical trace formula for a certain operator on the underlying one-particle Hilbert space.
+But in the zero-temperature limit \mbox{$T\downarrow0$}, the leading large-scale term of the thermal EE considerably simplifies and displays a $\ln(1/T)$-singularity which one may identify with the known logarithmic enhancement at $T=0$ of the so-called area-law scaling.